msfussell/dapr-demos/hardened/README.md

       allowedSecrets: ["redis-secret"]
 ```

-To demo this, while still forwarding local port to the `app2` pod, and access the `redis-secret`.
+To demo this, while still forwarding local port to the `app2` pod, access the `redis-secret` which will be successful.

 ```shell
 curl -i "http://localhost:3500/v1.0/secrets/kubernetes/redis-secret?metadata.namespace=hardened"
 ```

-Now, try access the other secret we created in the `hardened` namespace during setup: `demo-secret`.
+Now, try access the other secret we created in the `hardened` namespace during setup called `demo-secret`.

 ```shell
 curl -i "http://localhost:3500/v1.0/secrets/kubernetes/demo-secret?metadata.namespace=hardened"
 ```

-The above query will result in `403 Forbidden` as the `demo-secret` secret is not listed in the `allowedSecrets` list and the `defaultAccess` is set to `deny`.
+This query results in `403 Forbidden` as the `demo-secret` secret is not listed in the `allowedSecrets` list and the `defaultAccess` is set to `deny`.

 ```json
 {